Kill Your Darlings (2013 film): Critical reaction

-Historical inaccuracies or questionable assertions
+Historical inaccuracies

 Ginsberg's "long-time confidant and secretary, head of the Allen Ginsberg Trust," Bob Rosenthal, argues that the film is "a superb evocation of young college students in the midst of World War II finding their unique means of expression in the world."
 However, he states, it also contains a number of inaccuracies: "The large fabrications in the film are not so worrisome as the small ones.
 In any case, when the truth is stepped on and the nuance of truth is denied, the message becomes moribund."
 Caleb Carr went on to describe Kammerer as a sexual predator 14 years older than Lucien Carr, who first met Lucien when the latter was pubescent and had repeatedly taken advantage of the younger man's naivete and desperation for a strong male influence after being abandoned by his natural father.
-Furthermore, Kerouac, who wanted only platonic friendship from Lucien, provoked the jealousy of Kammerer.
+Furthermore, Kerouac, who wanted only platonic friendship from Lucien, supposedly provoked the jealousy of Kammerer.
 In contrast, according to Jack Kerouac's biographer Dennis McNally's account, Lucien Carr had always insisted, which William Burroughs (a childhood friend of Kammerer in St. Louis) believed, that he never had sex with Kammerer.

+One can read further on the disputation of Carr's accounts of Kammerer--there are several--in the "Dissenting Opinions" section of the Lucien Carr wiki.
+The movie offers no glimpse into these conflicting insinuations.